iqbalabd/iqbalabd.github.io/content/posts/2026/pycon-sg-georgi-keynote-en.md

 Georgi's answer was direct.
 If you continue to operate from fear — fear of falling behind, fear of making mistakes, fear of losing status — you will stop learning.
 And if you stop learning, you *will* become replaceable.
 But if you treat AI as the next chapter rather than the final chapter, if you commit to continuous collective learning, and if you measure your worth by how many people you help rather than how many credentials you collect, then the question answers itself.

 The future belongs to learners and helpers.
 Everything else is just output.

+**Epilogue**

+- *Georgi also has written her own thoughts on her talk [here](https://georgiker.com/blog/ai-did-not-break-education/)*
+- *Michelle Sandford, a friend and also was a speaker at PyCon SG reflected on Georgi's thoughts [here](https://www.linkedin.com/posts/michellesandford_pyconsg-activity-7473552569986883584-u1b3/)*

 ---